Website Privacy Notice

 PERSONAL INFORMATION WE COLLECT ABOUT YOU

-Through our Site, we collect personal information from you directly, from third parties, and automatically through your use of our Site.
+We may collect personal information from you directly, from third parties, and automatically through your use of our Site.

 Personal Information We Collect Directly.
 We may collect personal information from you when you request information from us, such as reports or whitepapers, when you submit an employment application, or when you otherwise contact us.
 The type of personal information that we may collect varies depending upon how you contact us.
 In this capacity, we typically collect the following types of personal information: your name, email address, phone number, job title, and information about your company.

 Information We Collect Automatically.
 When you use our Site, we and other third parties may automatically collect the following information about your use of our Site through cookies, web beacons, and other technologies: your domain name; your browser type and operating system; web pages you view; links you click; your Internet Protocol (“IP”) address; the length of time you visit our Site and/or use our services; and the referring URL or the webpage that led you to our Site.
-We may combine this information with other information that we have collected about you, including, where applicable, your user name, name, and other information.
+We may combine this information with other information that we have collected about you, including, where applicable, your username, name, and other information.

-Additionally, the Site uses cookies and other technologies, some of which are provided by third parties, to collect browsing and activity information and to record your interactions with this Site.
+The Site uses cookies and other technologies, some of which are provided by third parties, to collect browsing and activity information and to record your interactions with this Site.
 We and these third parties use this information to understand how users interact with the Site, to enable certain features and functionality, to analyze an improve our Site, to personalize user experiences, to reach you with more relevant content and advertising, and for security and fraud prevention purposes.

 For more information, please see our section on cookies, below.